dotinceptionsai/team-aajk/README.md

 The frontoffice is an audio chat application that filters the conversation in real-time.

 For this demo app, we only allow a pre-defined set of FAQs that are listed below.
 Each of those have been scraped from the internet.
-In the future, we will allow you to upload your own knowledge base.
+It is easy to use the code with your own knowledge base instead.

 # 1. 🐳 Running docker images